Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/get-started-portal-deploy-app.md

 ## <a name="prediction-endpoint-request"></a>Pedido de ponto final de previsão

-No portal de `query=` pré-visualização, no final do URL é onde a expressão do utilizador está anexada ao pedido GET.
-Depois `query=`da , introduza a mesma expressão de utilizador utilizada no final do quickstart anterior:
+No portal, `query=` no final do URL é onde a expressão do utilizador está anexada ao pedido GET.
+Depois da `query=` , introduza a mesma expressão de utilizador utilizada no final do quickstart anterior:

 ```Is there a form named hrf-234098```